• Skip to primary navigation

 The great thing about this asparagus quiche is that you use fresh asparagus, there is no need to precook it before adding it inside the quiche filling.
 For the filling, I used cream, egg, mozzarella cheese, salt, and pepper.
 You can change the mozzarella to a different hard cheese as well.
 This filling is pretty classic and works with any vegetable as well (like broccoli) if you can't find asparagus or want to use something else.
 The crust of the quiche is also a very basic, savory crust and this recipe is my family favorite.

-This quiche can be a great light dinner or lunch with a salad or soup.
 The asparagus decorates the quiche in a nice way and you can even make nice patterns on the quiche with it.
 Whoever said that baking wasn’t an art form?!

 The recipe yields one 4x14 rectangular quiche and 2 small 6 inch quiches, however, you can also make it as one big quiche if you prefer.